-As the world's largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's.
+As the world's largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's and all other dementia.
 We have undertaken a multitude of diverse research initiatives working toward methods of treatment, prevention and, ultimately, a cure.
 Below are just a few of these initiatives.

 The Alzheimer's Association funds independent researchers worldwide through our International Research Grant Program.
-Currently, the Association is investing over $110 million in nearly 400 best-of-field active projects in 19 countries.
-Since awarding our first grants in 1982, the Association has invested over $410 million in nearly 2,700 scientific investigations, funding some of the most instrumental research in Alzheimer's science.
+Currently, the Association is investing over $310 million in more than 950 projects in 48 countries.
+Our grants have funded some of the most instrumental research in Alzheimer's and dementia science.

-In aggressive pursuit of its vision of a world without Alzheimer's, the Alzheimer's Association made its largest-ever research investment in 2017 with grants of more than $28 million to nearly 130 scientific investigations.
+In aggressive pursuit of its vision of a world without Alzheimer's®, the Alzheimer's Association made its largest-ever research investment in 2021, granting more than $70 million to 253 scientific investigations.

 Research we have funded

-We have funded many of the most exciting advances in Alzheimer's research, including the development of Pittsburgh Compound B (PiB), the first radiotracer capable of showing beta-amyloid in the living brain during a positron emission tomography (PET) scan.
-Identifying beta-amyloid in the living brain makes it possible for researchers to determine if an experimental drug successfully decreases this hallmark Alzheimer’s protein and provides invaluable information about disease progression.
+We have funded many of the most exciting advances in Alzheimer's and dementia research, including the development of Pittsburgh Compound B (PiB), the first radiotracer capable of showing beta-amyloid in the living brain during a positron emission tomography (PET) scan.
+Identifying beta-amyloid in the living brain lets researchers determine if an experimental drug successfully decreases this hallmark Alzheimer’s protein and provides invaluable information about disease progression.
 Learn more about studies we have funded.